 – James Wilkins, one of the first wagon travelers through the area, 1849

-Nestled against the peaks of the Albion Mountain Range and spanning more than 14,000 acres is the City of Rocks National Reserve.
-The reserve provides numerous scenic views of spectacular granite spires, unusual sculptured rock formations, age old forest stands, alpine meadows, and remnants of the California Trail.
+Nestled against the peaks of the Albion Mountain Range in Idaho, and spanning more than 14,000 acres is the City of Rocks National Reserve.
+The reserve provides numerous scenic views of spectacular granite spires, unusual sculptured rock formations, age-old forest stands, alpine meadows, and remnants of the California Trail.

 When gold was discovered at Sutter’s Creek in California, the trickle of emigrants became a flood as thousands of prospectors and families made their way to the Golden State in hopes of finding their fortunes.
 According to some statistics, over 70,000 emigrants used the California Trail in 1849 and 1850 alone.